bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 });
 ```

-To retrieve features along with their targeting information, use `getFlag(key: string)`:
+To retrieve flags along with their targeting information, use `getFlag(key: string)`:

 ```ts
 const huddle = reflagClient.getFlag("huddle");